VE5ETA/Talabk/README.md

 ### In Progress

-- [ ] prevent the menu from displaying any manu/item/table if status are false.

 ### Done ✓

+- [x] check order import in customer controlle.

+- [x] prevent the menu from displaying any manu/item/table if status are false.

 - [x] ~~prevent the business from doing any action before verifing.~~